anuragjoshi3519/Face-Recognition/README.md

 ## Steps to use:

-## Run following commands on terminal:
+### For Setup, run following commands on terminal:

 - git clone https://github.com/anuragjoshi3519/Face-Recognition.git
 - cd Face-Recognition